rems-project/cn-tutorial/docs/getting-started/tutorials/testing/outline.md

 - High-level overview of CN

+- Overview of this tutorial; road map; what you're going to learn; how to approach the document, depending on your goals
+     - "I want to improve the coverage of my tests"
+     - "I want to learn how to verify C code"
+     - ...

 # Unit Testing

 (BCP: I'd like to introduce unit testing at the very start, but the Fulminate instructions are currently quite hard to follow!
 (When) can we improve that?)

+(We may actually want to go straight to PBT long term, because unit testing will be integrated with build systems, unit testing infrastructure, etc., so more complicated to set up.
+Hard to predict exactly how this will look as we scale.)

 - Hello-world example of unit testing